 Jon Krakauer’s Into the Wild describes the harrowing journey of Chris McCandless as he searches for the ideal Thoreauean lifestyle.
 McCandless’ story captures our imagination by appealing to the desire to be free from materialistic and emotional possessions.
 According to Krakauer, McCandless "invented a new life for himself, taking up residence at the ragged margin of our society, wandering across North America in search of raw, transcendent experience."

 (1) What were the events that led Chris McCandless to this idealistic path?
 Describe the path.
+(Include one quote with page number(s) from book.)

 (2) Why did McCandless (and some of the other explorers mentioned in the book) need to experience the extremes of life and the extremes of the wild?
+(Include one quote with page number(s) from book.)

 (3) What prevented McCandless from being able to experience emotional intimacy with others (and perhaps with himself)?
+(Include one quote with page number(s) from book.)

 (4) On a personal note, how were you affected by reading McCandless’ story?
 What insights did you gain into your “self”?